mxxnshi/mxxnshi/README.md

-- 👋 Hi, I’m @mxxnshi
+- 👋 Hi, I'm Shoon Lae May.
+You can call me moonshi. 👀
-- 👀 I’m interested in taking photos, drawing, going to art gallery and writing code.
+- 👀 I’m interested in taking photos, drawing, going to art galleries and writing code.
-- 🌱 I’m currently learning javascript.
+- 🌱 I’m currently learning react.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 mxxnshi/mxxnshi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.